• Skip to primary navigation

 US Sixth Amendment extended ensuring that immigrants have a constitutional right to be told by their lawyers whether pleading guilty to a crime could lead to their deportation, the Supreme Court said Wednesday.
 The high court’s ruling extends the Constitution’s Sixth Amendment guarantee of ”effective assistance of counsel” in criminal cases to immigration advice, especially […]

-Filed Under: Miscellaneous Tagged With: Effective Assistance of Counsel, Padilla v.
+Filed Under: Unsolved Tagged With: Effective Assistance of Counsel, Padilla v.
 Kentucky, Sixth Amendment

 Zeigler, Part VI